Necropion/100DaysOfCSharp/README.md

 # 100DaysOfCSharp

-100 days of C# challenge
+100 Days of C# Challenge:

-Personal challenge of solving multiple C# coding exercises for 100 days straight.
+Follow me on my journey where i challenge myself to solving a C# exercise a day for 100 days in a row.

-Minimum 1 exercise each day, difficulty increases exponentially.
+Rules: Minimum 1 exercise each day, difficulty increases exponentially.
 All commits must be 100% self-programmed without any use of AI/Automated tools.
-Tasks: Exercism.org and Leetcode.
+Tasks: Are downloaded from Exercism.org and Leetcode.

-Start date: 14.09.2023
+Start date: 14.09.23

-End date:
+End date: Result:
-Result: